 Forest Engineering Option

 The Forest Engineering option prepares students for productive professional careers as engineers in forestry and related natural resource and environmental sectors.
 The option is coordinated by the Samuel Ginn College of Engineering and the School of Forestry and Wildlife Sciences and is administered by the Department of Biosystems Engineering.
 Students can become registered foresters upon completion of a minor in forest resources.

 The Biosystems Engineering degree program is accredited by the Engineering Accreditation Commission of ABET and is the only Accredited Biosystems Engineering in Alabama.

 Accredited by the Engineering Accreditation Commission of ABET

 The Program Educational Objectives for Biosystems Engineering:

-- Utilize systems approach as a result of their biosystems engineering training to identify, develop and implement resilient, safe, and practical solutions to current and future societal challenges especially those associated with food, water, energy, environment, and health.
+- Utilize systems approach as a result of their biosystems engineering education to identify, develop, communicate, and implement resilient, safe, and practical solutions to current and future societal challenges especially those associated with food, water, energy, environment, and health.

-- Provide leadership in professional, societal, and global issues; make progress towards achieving professional registration and other appropriate certifications; collaborate with other professionals, and evolve into other careers such as management, research, and business.
+- Advance solutions to professional, societal, and global issues; make progress toward achieving professional registration and other appropriate certifications; collaborate with other professionals, and become leaders in other areas such as management, research, and business.